MarcosMasip/AppointmentScheduler-self-contained/README.md

 		```
 - Emails
 	- Email sending uses placeholders in `application.properties`.
 The app runs fine without a real SMTP server; actual email attempts will fail.
 To disable mailing locally, set `mailing.enabled=false`.

+### Registration and login
+- New registrations for both Retail and Corporate customers are supported at the login page links.
+After completing the form, you should be able to log in immediately with the chosen username and password.
+- If you still can’t log in with a newly created account, verify that the `users_roles` table has the appropriate roles and the `users.password` column contains a bcrypt hash (starts with `$2a$`).
+Compose builds the backend from this source and uses BCrypt for password encoding.

 ### Credentials and URLs
 - App URL: http://localhost:8080 (login page at `/login`)